Moka Pot: Italian Lifestyle in Your Kitchen

 Anatomy of the Moka: Why hot water is fundamental?

-The Moka Pot is a system of connected vessels in which steam pressure pushes water from the bottom reservoir through the ground beans up into the top pot.
+The Moka Pot is a system of connected vessels where steam pressure pushes water from the bottom chamber through the ground beans up into the top collector.

 Step-by-Step Instructions (The Pro Way)